miksik98/HarmonySolverPlugin/README.md

 #### Prerequisites

 * MuseScore version at least 3.4 (plugin may not work with version 3.3.4 and lower).
-We reccomend newest version 3.5.x
+We reccomend newest version 3.5.x.
+Before using this plugin on versions 3.6.x, please see "Musescore 3.6.x" chapter
 * Windows is preferred, but this plugin should also work with Linux systems and Mac OS

 #### Installation step by step